-Concentration of credit risk: OSAG's investments in certificates of deposit are held with thirteen separate financial institutions holding a total of approximately 31 percent of total investments and are fully covered by federal deposit insurance.
-OSAG has no individual investments in any issuer exceeding 5 percent of total investments.
+Concentration of credit risk: As of June 30, 2017, OSAG's investments in certificates of deposit are held with one financial institution holding a total of approximately 32 percent of total investments and are fully covered by federal deposit insurance.
+As of June 30, 2016, OSAG's investments in certificates of deposit are held with thirteen separate financial institution holding a total of approximately 31 percent of total investments and are fully covered by federal deposit insurance.
+As of June 30, 2016, OSAG's investments in certificates of deposit are held with thirteen separate financial institution holding a total of approximately 31 percent of total investments and are fully covered by federal deposit insurance.
+At June 30, 2017 and 2016, OSAG has no individual investments in any issuer exceeding 5 percent of total investments.